-Before booking, please make sure you have selected the correct service and that the document will be accepted by the relevant authority.
-This could be the local district (Amphur), registry office, tax authorities, immigration office, ministries or another authority either in Thailand, the UK or a third country.
+Before booking or applying for a document, you must make sure you have selected the correct service and that the document will be accepted by the relevant receiving authority.
+This could be the local district office (Amphur), immigration office, ministries or another authority either in Thailand, the UK or a third country.

 Services we provide in Thailand

 Consular staff can provide the following services only: